pi-hole/docs/docs/ftldns/in-depth.md

 - `dnsmasq-test` - Test resolver config file syntax
 - `--` everything behind `--` will be passed as options to the internal resolver

-Command line arguments can be arbitrarily combined, e.g. `pihole-FTL debug test`
+Command-line arguments can be arbitrarily combined, e.g. `pihole-FTL debug test`

 ## File locations